Buying a home for your child doesn’t have to stifle their development, hurt your relationship with them or harm your net worth.

 For many high net worth families, the cost of a house usually isn’t an issue.
 However, conflict can arise in how this type of purchase meshes with your values.
 Does a home for your child help develop character or instill dependency?

-Hermann says that when handled correctly, it can be a positive move.
-“If you take the idea of investing in your child a step further by purchasing a home, you can create a sense of responsibility by requiring them to pay rent or utilities to help teach them about managing a household and being accountable,” she says.
+Ruhe says that when handled correctly, it can be a positive move.
+“If you take the idea of investing in your child a step further by purchasing a home, you can create a sense of responsibility by requiring them to pay rent or utilities and to care for the home to help teach them about managing a household and being accountable,” he says.
+“Considering your child an unrelated ‘tenant’ enables all sides to reap benefit.
+In other words, aim to handle the transaction objectively.”

 Because your family members’ needs change over time, agree upfront on ground rules to avoid future conflict.
-For example, consider drawing up a lease for your child, to make sure all responsibilities and home agreements are legally recorded and upheld, and consider the consequences if they are not upheld.
-Taking a security deposit from your child may help you make sure that the terms of any lease or agreement are upheld.
+For example, consider drawing up a lease for your child, to make sure all responsibilities and home agreements are legally recorded and upheld, and consider the consequences if they aren’t.
+Taking a security deposit from your child may help you make sure that the terms of any lease or agreement are maintained.

 2. Take advantage of the gift tax.